lightbits/lightbits.github.io/euler2/euler2.markdown

 Fixing gimbal lock with local Euler angles
 ------------------------------------------

-When I made this textured 3D box, I subconsciously chose its "default" orientation (all angles set to zero) to be with its cover facing the camera, like so:
+When I made this textured 3D box, I inadvertently chose its "default" orientation (all angles zero) to be with its cover facing the camera, like so:

 ![](model3.png)

-I made this choice arbitrarily, but it happens to matter when we consider gimbal lock.
-The reason is that we have all three degrees of freedom when the book is facing the camera, but not when we turn the book sideways.
+This happens to have an impact on gimbal lock: for this choice, we have all three degrees of freedom when the book is facing the camera, but not when we turn the book sideways.
 On the other hand, if the default orientation had been sideways....

 ![](model4.png)

 we would *not* have three degrees when the book is facing the camera, but instead at the sideways orientation.
-As you can verify for yourself, manipulating any one of the Euler angles can produce one of three distinct motions:
+As you can verify for yourself, manipulating the Euler angles can produce three distinct motions, even though the book is at the "bad" orientation from last time:

 <style>
 .slider img {